-By the end of the 6th semester, a certificate with the evaluation Approved/Not approved is issued.
-This certifies that the following objectives have been achieved at a level at least corresponding to a Pass, and that current attendance rules have been followed.
+By the end of the 6th semester, a certificate is issued with the evaluation Approved/Not approved for the orchestra projects attended by the student.
+The certificate confirms that the following objectives have been achieved at a level at least corresponding to a Pass, and that current attendance rules have been followed.